 Though interestingly when opinion polls are run to chose Argentina’s best sports personality in history, for instance, the mild-mannered good-natured Juan Manuel Fangio wins hands down every time.

-From one of the world's biggest doping scandals on a World Cup forum, to a phoenix-like reinvention as the most charming manager ever to grace the game, his personal issues with addiction, substance abuse, illegitimate children, and feuds over money pale in comparison to his huge personality -- his charisma spreads wherever he is.
+From one of the world’s biggest doping scandals on a World Cup forum, to a phoenix-like reinvention as the most charming manager ever to grace the game, his personal issues with addiction, substance abuse, illegitimate children, and feuds over money pale in comparison to his huge personality.

-If he hosts a TV show, it's the most amazing and surreal TV show anybody has ever seen.
-If he enters a room, people stand in ceremony and tell the tale for years after of how they were in the room when he entered it.
+When he hosted a TV show, it was the most amazing and surreal TV show anybody had ever seen.
+If he entered a room, people stood in ceremony and tell the tale for years after of how they were in the room when he entered it.
 Power.
 Charm.
 Talent.
 And the ability to be seen to be frail, vulnerable and imperfect with it.

 A walking contradiction that somehow validates contradiction; gives us all permission to accept our own humanity, our faults, our undesirable desires.